maciejg-git/vue-icons/README.md

 ])
 ```

 **Note**: **registerIcon** is optional.
-It is just runs app.component for every icon with some added functionality.
+It just runs app.component for every icon with some added functionality.
 You can register icons directly using app.component(icon).

 **[Option 2]** or import and register icons locally in component